Chirburey History, Family Crest & Coats of Arms

 Early History of the Chirburey family

 This web page shows only a small excerpt of our Chirburey research.
-Another 105 words (8 lines of text) covering the years 1594, 1667 and 1649 are included under the topic Early Chirburey History in all our PDF Extended History products and printed products wherever possible.
+Another 105 words (8 lines of text) covering the years 1594, 1667, 1649, 1430, 1427 and 1431 are included under the topic Early Chirburey History in all our PDF Extended History products and printed products wherever possible.

 Chirburey Spelling Variations

 Sound was what guided spelling in the essentially pre-literate Middle Ages, so one person's name was often recorded under several variations during a single lifetime.
 Also, before the advent of the printing press and the first dictionaries, the English language was not standardized.
 Therefore, spelling variations were common, even among the names of the most literate people.
 Known variations of the Chirburey family name include Chesbrough, Cheesebourgh, Cheesbrough, Cheseborough, Chesebrough and many more.

 Early Notables of the Chirburey family (pre 1700)

 Another 51 words (4 lines of text) are included under the topic Early Chirburey Notables in all our PDF Extended History products and printed products wherever possible.

 Migration of the Chirburey family

 For political, religious, and economic reasons, thousands of English families boarded ships for Ireland, the Canadas, the America colonies, and many of smaller tropical colonies in the hope of finding better lives abroad.
 Although the passage on the cramped, dank ships caused many to arrive in the New World diseased and starving, those families that survived the trip often went on to make valuable contributions to those new societies to which they arrived.
 Early immigrants bearing the Chirburey surname or a spelling variation of the name include : William Cheesebrough who settled in Boston Massachusetts and later moved to Salem, with his wife Anne, daughter Sarah, and three sons, Peter, Samuel, and Nathanial, in 1630..